rsms/co/docs/patterns/index.md

 might be null.

-Most languages does nothing to help you avoid accidentally reading null values, some languages simply do don't have `null`, and a few languages have syntax and/or compile-time- and/or runtime-checks to help you with null values.
+Most languages does nothing to help you avoid accidentally reading null values, some languages simply don't have `null`, and a few languages have syntax and/or compile-time- and/or runtime-checks to help you with null values.

 For instance, programming in Swift is a constant consideration of "Should I use `?` here, or maybe `!`, or perhaps none of those?"

-C++ has two different kinds of ways to refer to a value: `*Type` for things that might be null, and `&Type` for things that can't be null.
-The compiler then ensures that a `&Type` value is never null, but does nothing to assist with values that might be null.
+C++ has two different ways to refer to a value: `Type*` for things that might be null, and `Type&` for things that can't be null.
+The compiler then ensures that a `Type&` value is never null, but does nothing to assist with values that might be null.
 Also, having two different ways to declare a pointer is error-prone because it requires deeper knowledge of the differences.
 C++ also has "Plain Old Data" values which are not references nor pointers.